codio/site/source/docs/ide/boxes/startup.html.md

 Your Box will be put to sleep under the conditions [explained here](/docs/ide/boxes/overview/).
 When you open your project, the Box will start and services will start automatically.

 ### Upstart
-Codio current uses upstart.
+Codio currently uses upstart.
 If you want to configure services to start when your box starts up, you should configure a `.conf` file.
 If you are not familiar with upstart, please Google it for configuration details.

 **Important** - you need to specify the user account under which the service is run using `setuid codio`.